History of institutions for deaf education: Influences and survival of institution

-Other notable students included John Goodricke; an astronomer, Francis Mackenzie; a governor of Barbados, John Philip Wood; an author, genealogist, editor, and Over-Deputy of the Scottish Excise Office, and Jane Poole, who set a precedent for having her Last Will and Testament approved by a jury as valid and legally binding despite her execution of the will being dictated entirely by fingerspelling.
 In 1784, Braidwood's nephew, Joseph Watson began studying as a teacher of deaf education under Braidwood.
-In 1792, John Townsend, along with Henry Cox Mason Henry Thornton, and more, founded the Asylum for the Deaf and Dumb also known as the "London Asylum for the Education of Deaf and Dumb Children of the Poor" with Joseph Watson as the new institution's headmaster.
+In 1792, John Townsend, along with Henry Cox Mason, Henry Thornton, and more, founded the Asylum for the Deaf and Dumb also known as the "London Asylum for the Education of Deaf and Dumb Children of the Poor" with Joseph Watson as the new institution's headmaster.
 This school was hailed as the first public school for deaf education in Britain.
-Braidwood Academy for the Deaf and Dumb, now known as Braidwood School, and the Asylum for the Deaf and Dumb which was later renamed the Royal School for Deaf Children are still in operation to date.
+Braidwood Academy for the Deaf and Dumb, now known as Braidwood School, and the Asylum for the Deaf and Dumb – which was later renamed the Royal School for Deaf Children – are still in operation to date.
 Braidwood School still employs the method of a "combined system" of education that was made popular by its founder.

 Germany: 1778 – Samuel Heinicke's School for Deaf Children in Leipzig

 Samuel Heinicke's Leipzig School in 1915.